-Meteorite fall caused big damages on already inhabited Saaremaa, it could be compared to explosion of atomic bomb.
-At the height of 5-10 km meteorite fell apart and came down to the ground in pieces the biggest of which created a big crater with diameter of 110 m and depth of 22 m and 8 smaller craters.
+The approximate time of the Kaali meteorite fall is 7500-7600 years ago.
+The meteorite fall caused big damages on already inhabited Saaremaa and has been compared to the explosion of the atomic bomb.
+At the height of 5-10 km from the ground, the meteorite fell apart and came down in pieces.
+The biggest piece created a big crater with a diameter of 110 m and a depth of 22 m, and 8 smaller craters.